emeinhardt/prague/README.md

 ## Why `prague`?

 [Roman Jakobson](https://www.wikiwand.com/en/Roman_Jakobson) is the linguist most strongly associated with the introduction and use of phonological features.
-Also `jak` is an already-taken package name.
+Because `jak` is an already-taken package name, and Jakobson was associated with the [Prague Linguistic Circle](https://www.wikiwand.com/en/Prague_linguistic_circle) for much of his career, `prague` seems like a reasonable choice for a single-word package name associated with distinctive feature calculations.